trifonnt/killbill-java-parser/README.md

 * RUBY_CLIENT_API : Transformation for ruby models required for the ruby client library

 The tool is made out of:
-* A parser that unbderstands java grammar and allow to parse Kill Biull java files
+* A parser that understands java grammar and allow to parse Kill Bill java files
 * A specific generator for the desired output.

 Usage